ericzon/typescript-starter/README.md

 - Checking on pre commit phase
 - Dotenv
 - Watcher
+- Checking format of commit messages

 More to come:

 - Automatic changelog
-- Checking format of commit message
 - Tests setup
   ...